 - Plank: 3 sets x 30 seconds

-On day 6, you will target your lower body muscles with medium intensity lifting.
-This includes Bulgarian split squats, leg press, good mornings, leg raises, and planks.
+On day 6, you will target your lower body muscles with medium-intensity lifting.
+This includes Bulgarian split squats, leg presses, good mornings, leg raises, and planks.
 These exercises are designed to target your lower body muscles with moderate intensity, which will help to improve muscle definition, increase endurance, and aid recovery.

 Day 7: Rest

 Remember to warm up before each workout and stretch after each workout to prevent injury and improve flexibility.
 Also, make sure to progressively increase the weight and intensity of each exercise to keep challenging your muscles and avoid plateaus.
 Good luck with your HLM workout split.

 Remember that this is just one example of an HLM workout program.
 You can modify the weights, reps, and exercises to suit your goals and fitness level.
 It is important to consult with a fitness expert or personal trainer before starting the program to make sure it is safe and effective for you.

 We all know that HLM workout is the real deal when it comes to building muscle and strength.
 But guess what?
 To make the most out of this powerhouse training, you gotta play it smart and safe.
 So, let’s dive into five tips that’ll have you smashing those HLM workouts like a pro.